cwhidden/rspr/README.txt

 -support x     Collapse bipartitions with less than x support -length x      Collapse bipartitions with branch lengths less than or
                 equal to x
+-multifurcating Calculate the exact rSPR distance with a branch-and-bound FPT algorithm.
+Both trees may be multifurcating -multi_4_branch Calculate the exact rSPR distance with a branch-and-bound FPT algorithm.
+Both trees may be mutlifurcating.
+Use 4-way branching

 *******************************************************************************
 UNROOTED COMPARISON OPTIONS